lifeModder19135/persistme-Persistmy-Theme-Builder/README.md

 In this repo, I intend to house the fruits of an open-source, community-led, project to design a program that will be

-  1.) operable via command line and / or GUI
+  1.) operable via command line and / or GUI \n
-  2.) cross-platform
+  2.) cross-platform \n
-  3.) simple to use, hopefully encapsulating a lot of the gorier, more tech-oriented bits.
-  4.) enough of the idealistics; how about some parameters already?
+  3.) simple to use, hopefully encapsulating a lot of the gorier, more tech-oriented bits. \n 4.) enough of the idealistics; how about some parameters already? \n

 ### Something Concrete...